What are Visa cards and are they better than MasterCard credit and debit cards?

 About Visa credit cards

-At the time of writing Visa credit cards are accepted in 29 million merchant locations and Visa cardholders have access to more than 1.2 million ATMs worldwide.
+At the time of writing Visa credit cards are accepted in more than 29 million merchant locations and Visa cardholders have access to more than 1.2 million ATMs worldwide.
 Visa also sponsors the Olympics and Paralympics.

 Verified by Visa

 Visa introduced 'the Verified by Visa' scheme to tackle fraud when giving your details on the internet.

 This service protects your Visa card details with a password, to provide an additional layer of security.

 Choosing the right credit card

 Whether you'd prefer a Visa card or MasterCard, you will need to shop around to decide which card is the best for you.

 Interest rates vary significantly between cards, so it's worth making sure you're getting a good deal before you sign up.